-- Use of suitable bedding materials; - Use of pelleted feed delivered in sealed systems; - Belt removed litter into sealed covered trailers; - Cyclone dust extraction fitted to feed bins.
+- No Milling of food takes place on site; - Use of pelleted feed delivered in sealed systems;

+- Cyclone dust extraction on feed bin exhausts preventing dust release to atmosphere; and - Any feed spill is quickly cleaned up.

 The documents that describe these control measures have been incorporated into Table S1.2 of the permit as operating techniques and are therefore enforceable.